Randgold hopes giant Kibali mine will transform northeast Congo

 “We used to survive on artisanal mining for our day-to-day living, but now the gold pits are closed to us,” said Kamate.
 “We were told we’d get jobs in the mine, but that’s not the case.”

 The lack of infrastructure presents the main challenge to investors in Orientale.
-Congo, a country the size of western Europe, has just 2,000 kilometers (1,250 miles) of asphalt roads and no reliable power.
+Congo, a country the size of western Europe, has just 2,000 kilometres (1,250 miles) of asphalt roads and no reliable power.

 Kibali had to build a 180 km road to the Ugandan border to transport 500,000 tonnes of materials and equipment to construct the mine.
 That road has attracted traders from Congo and Uganda, helping the local economy to flourish.